JoshuaRobertson/number-match-game/README.md

 ## :pushpin: Summary

-Browser based game where you decide if the number of items on the image matches the displayed number.
+Browser based game where you decide if the number of items in the image matches the displayed number.
+You only have a few seconds to decide so think fast.

 ## :point_right: Demo